SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/containertypes.md

 # SharePoint Embedded Container Types

+In SharePoint Embedded, files and documents are stored in Containers, with each container instance stamped with an immutable Container Type property.
+Each Container Type is owned by only one SharePoint Embedded application, and each SharePoint Embedded application can only own one Container Type.
+Container Type serves three general purposes:
+1. It links all Containers of that type to a specific Azure Subscription for billing.
+2. It specifies the permissions a SharePoint Embedded Application has for all container instances of that type, such as creating, reading, writing, deleting containers and content, and managing container permissions.
+3. It configures expected behaviors of all container instances of that type, such as sharing, content discoverability, etc.
+Container Type is created and managed by the SharePoint Embedded application developer, and is strongly tied to the SharePoint Embedded application.
+Container Type can be created with or without linkage to an Azure billing profile, for trial/development and production purposes respectively.

 In SharePoint Embedded, files and documents are stored in Containers, each identified by a Container Type, which is a property stamped on every instance.
 A Container Type links all Containers to a specific Azure Subscription for billing.
 A single SharePoint Embedded Application owns each Container Type, and each SharePoint Embedded Application can own only one Container Type.
 It specifies the access permissions a SharePoint Embedded Application has for all Containers of that type, such as creating, reading, writing, deleting containers, and managing container permissions.

 ## Two Kinds of Container Types